 Discover the building blocks of life.
 Like Lego, only better.

-Create chemicals.
+In Biochemistry, you'll create chemicals.
 Analyze genes.
 Explore the fundamentals of metabolism.
-You’ll start with a broad science foundation in first year, including biology, physics, calculus, and (of course) chemistry.
+You’ll start with a broad science foundation in first year, including chemistry, biology, physics, and calculus.

 If you choose to add the Biotechnology specialization, you'll examine the biological and biochemical processes used to make new disease-fighting drugs and other valuable products.